cassmarcussen/cassmarcussen/README.md

 I'm passionate about open source code, machine learning, and the moral and ethical queries surrounding the use of artificial intelligence.
 A fun fact about me is that I play the cello.

+To contact me, please email me at cem2242@columbia.edu.

 <!--
 **cassmarcussen/cassmarcussen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.